Skip to main content

 Correct.
 The compliance requirements are specifically for the software provider organisations to comply with, and not the software.

-What about Security Information and Event Management (SIEMS) - ingesting system logs/monitoring/alerts/notification tools as existing control measure unmet compliance requirement?
+Can Security Information and Event Management (SIEMS), which ingests system logs/monitoring/alerts/notification tools be use as an existing control measure to address compliance requirement?

 Implementation Questions